Is Your Company Ready for CPQ?

 - Well-defined renewals process: If you’re wrestling with renewals, today’s CPQ systems can greatly improve your situation by simplifying asset and contract management (which, in turn simplifies cotermination and proration of add on sales), and maintaining renewal opportunities, which provides greater visibility into your renewal pipeline.
 As with any other process, your approach to renewals must be well-documented.

-Is your system ready?
+Is your system ready for CPQ?

 - New or existing Salesforce implementation: Whether you’re already using Salesforce or you’re considering implementing a CPQ solution as part of a new Salesforce deployment, you’ll need to identify any configuration and customizations that could potentially impact the quoting process.